 Our district's most recent sustainability goals, which helped drive success over the past decade, expired in December 2019.
-As we work to implement the goals of our Strategic Plan of Action, we’re refocusing on our role as stewards of our environment.
-As noted in the Strategic Plan of Action, our goal is to create a district plan for improved environmental stewardship for presentation to the Board of Education.
-Verdis Group, our longtime local partner on this journey, will help lead us through a student-centered process to establish new goals, identify strategies for meeting these goals, and lay out a plan for implementing the strategies.
-The outcome will be a roadmap for the next 10 years, which will help us innovate and strive for a better future for our students - one with clean air and water, less plastic in our oceans, fewer wildfires and floods, and strong long-term job prospects for OPS students.
+We are reactivating our commitment to be good stewards of our environment.
+As noted in the Strategic Plan of Action, our goal is to implement a district plan for improved environmental stewardship.
+Verdis Group, our longtime local partner on this journey, will assist in leading us through a student-centered process to establish future-focused goals, identify strategies for meeting these goals, and lay out a plan for implementing the strategies.
+The outcome will be a roadmap for the next 10 years, to help us remain innovative and strive for a better future for our students - one with clean air and water, less plastic in our oceans, fewer wildfires and floods, and strong long-term job prospects for Omaha Public Schools students.

 During Fall 2021, we completed a number of activities as part of the process to create the Environmental Stewardship Plan: